dynamicreports/dynamicreports/.github/ISSUE_TEMPLATE/standard-issue-template.md

 ---
 name: Standard issue template
-about: This issue template should cover most circumstance.
+about: This issue template should cover most circumstances.
 It is created to serve the developer, its not the developer to serve the template.
 Therefore use accordingly.

 ---